Federal Library Depository Program

 Resource Sharing

 The depository at Olin Library shares the benefits of resource sharing arrangements in place for the entire Cornell University Library.
-We have an active interlibrary loan department.
 Our interlibrary loan system in New York State relies heavily on the resources of the New York State Library, our Regional Library for federal documents.
-Borrowing documents in this way from our Regional constitutes the relationship which we have with that library, which is geographically remote from Ithaca.
-We are a member of the Center for Research Libraries through which patrons may borrow lesser-used materials purchased for member use.
+We are also a member of the Center for Research Libraries through which patrons may borrow lesser-used materials purchased for member use.

 Access

-Online documents, which are referenced in the library’s catalog, are available at all times.
-Documents in all formats are cataloged with bibliographic and holdings information available in the library’s online catalog, which is a single integrated file.
+Online documents appear as entries in the Cornell Library’s public catalog, and are available at all times.
+Documents in all formats are cataloged with bibliographic and holdings information.
 The online catalog is available to users both on site during regular library hours and remotely, both on and off campus at all hours.

-Tangible documents (books, maps and CDROMs) are freely accessible to members of the public during library hours.
-Some older, fragile or less-used documents are currently housed in the Library Annex.
-Items held in the Annex may be requested via an online form and can be viewed at the Annex, with easy bus and parking access, or delivered to any library on campus.
+Tangible documents (books, maps and CDROMs*) are freely accessible to members of the public during library hours.
+Many of the tangible depository items are now housed in the Library Annex and may be requested via an online form and viewed at the Annex, with easy bus and parking access, or delivered to any library on campus.
 In addition, documents may be requested via Interlibrary Loan to any of the public libraries in the area.
 Professional librarians and trained reference assistants with knowledge of government documents and the skills to find them are available at regularly scheduled hours throughout the day and evening.
 In addition, the library provides remote reference assistance through e-mail, online chat, and postal mail.

-In addition to both historical and current document indexes and abstracts, the library holds a wide variety of commercial indexes which include or are exclusively devoted to government documents.
-The library user interface provides access to indexes, catalogs, numerical and spatial data and full text documents that are available as networked resources through Cornell’s online catalog.
+In addition to both historical and current document indexes and abstracts, the library catalog includes records for commercial indexes which include or are exclusively devoted to government documents.
 Use of these commercial sources is available on-site to all visiting researchers.